michaelnny/RAG-LLaMA/README.md

   - `models` contains the LLaMA model class and open-source embedding model (from Sentence Transformers).

     - `embedding.py` open-source embeddings model from Sentence Transformers, loaded from HuggingFace Hub.
-    - `reranking.py` open-source Cross-Encoders model from Sentence Transformers, loaded from HuggingFace Hub.
+    - `ranking.py` open-source Cross-Encoders ranking model from Sentence Transformers, loaded from HuggingFace Hub.
     - `model.py` LLaMA 2 model.

   - `scripts` directory contains all source code for convert the model weights and build embedding for documents.